-The School's teaching was ranked top in the UK by both The Guardian University Guide 2020 and The Times Good University Guide 2020 for teaching and research quality, student experience, and graduate prospects.
+The School is ranked 2nd in the UK by The Guardian University Guide 2021 and 4th by The Times Good University Guide 2021.
 Academics in the School bring their research interests, passions and expertise to the fore in their teaching to create a challenging and exciting learning environment for highly qualified students.

 Research is supported by an impressive array of equipment and laboratories, including: